SabotageAndi/docs/docs/core/preview3/tools/dotnet-build.md

 By default, the resulting binary is in Intermediate Language (IL) and has a DLL extension.
 `dotnet build` also drops a `*.deps` file which outlines what the host needs to run the application.

+The `dotnet build` command builds the project and its dependencies into a set of binaries.
+The binaries are the symbol files used for debugging (having a `*.pdb` extension) as well as the project's code in Intermediate Language (IL) with an `*.dll` extension.

 Building requires the existence of an asset file (a file that lists all of the dependencies of your application), which means that you have to run [`dotnet restore`](dotnet-restore.md) prior to building your code.